Bladder Prolapse Treatment in North Jersey

-Dr. Ali Ghomi is a nationally recognized surgeon specializing in pelvic reconstructive surgery.
-If you’re experiencing symptoms of bladder prolapse, contact Dr. Ali Ghomi today to schedule an appointment in Wayne, NJ.
-Give our office a call at (716) 862-1965 or request an appointment through our secure online form.
+Dr. Ali Ghomi is a nationally recognized surgeon specializing in pelvic reconstructive surgery and provides care to patients in Bergen County, Paramus, and Hackensack.
+If you’re experiencing symptoms of bladder prolapse, contact Dr. Ali Ghomi today to schedule an appointment at our urogynecology office in North Jersey.
+Give our office a call at (862) 657-3150 or request an appointment through our secure online form.

 Bladder prolapse is most often seen in female patients, and can often be attributed to extensive pressure put on the pelvic floor muscles during childbirth.
 When this occurs, the bladder can begin to protrude through the vagina and lead to a variety of symptoms, such as: